-Lado ABC - Warsaw-based music label founded in 2004 by a community of musicians.
-The most creative conglomearate of personalities in improvised music nowadays.
+- Lado ABC - Warsaw-based music label founded in 2004 by a community of musicians.
+The most creative conglomerate of personalities in improvised music nowadays.

-Tomasz Stańko - jazz trumpeter and composer, one of Europe's most original jazz musicians and most recognizable Polish jazz musician.
+- Tomasz Stańko - jazz trumpeter and composer, one of Europe's most original jazz musicians and most recognisable Polish jazz musician.

-Dominik Wania - a tranding pianist, student of Danilo Perez, extremly creative and skilled.
+- Dominik Wania - a tranding pianist, student of Danilo Perez, extremely creative and skilled.
 Member of all-star Noise Trio.

 - Marcin Wasilewski Trio - a trio recognised for their unique talent in blending tradition with conte a porary sound.
 Ex-bandmates of Tomasz Stańko.